 Vogel State Park is one of the oldest state parks in Georgia and features hiking trails to the beautiful Trahlyta Falls.
 Boating on the park’s lake is limited to non-motorized boats only.
 The lake also features a beach for swimming, a park museum and more.
 With over 85 campsites and 35 cottages, Vogel State Park is the perfect camping option for you and your family.
 Don’t forget your fishing poles…you never know what you’ll catch in the 22-acre lake!

 There are over 41 State Parks in Georgia offering just over 2,700 campsite options.
 Campsites can accommodate tents, RV’s, and travel trailers as well and rates per night vary between $30-$35.
 While some sites may be walk-in sites to reserve on the spot, others do require advance reservations.
-To see the entire list of campsites and the rules and regulations, check out the information here.

 If you are looking at camping this summer, why not spend some time exploring all the varying campsites that the Georgia State Parks have to offer?
 With over 41 different parks to choose from, you’ll have no shortage of camping options for you and your family!